 Eating sweet candy in moderation shouldn’t be a problem for your child, but during the Halloween season, kids get bombarded with sugary snacks during celebrations that seem to stretch across the entire month.
 Between parties at school, weekend community events, and trick-or-treating, it can start to feel like your child is eating nothing but candy!

 The problem is, the bacteria in our mouths love sugar—even more than your kids do!
 They gobble it up and turn it into acid that eventually causes cavities and tooth decay.
 When your kids are out in school and the community it can be hard to ensure they brush immediately after consuming the sugar and carbohydrate loaded snacks that fuel this process.

-This year try some alternative, healthier Halloween strategies to ensure ghosts and goblins are the only thing spooky about this holiday.
+This year try some alternative, healthier Halloween options to ensure ghosts and goblins are the only things spooky about this holiday.
 Denying our kids sweet treats amidst the onslaught of Halloween madness can be stressful, these ideas offer not only healthier options, but tips to manage your child’s expectations for the big day as well.

 This used to be easier said than done, but these days so many brands are offering healthier options to satisfy our sweet tooth:

 - Dark chocolate and dark chocolate peanut butter cups